Ian Albery

 Ian Bronson Albery (born 21 September 1936) is an English theatre consultant, manager, and producer.
 He is a former chief executive of Sadler's Wells Theatre (1994-2002), and was in charge of the Donmar Warehouse from 1961 to 1989.

 He is the son of Sir Donald Albery, a prolific theatre manager.
-From 1958 through 1972, Ian Albery served as stage manager, production manager, or technical director for more than 100 West End theatre productions, including:
+From 1958 to 1972, Ian Albery served as stage manager, production manager, or technical director for more than 100 West End theatre productions, including: